alertbox/try-dotnet-on-azure/.github/pull_request_template.md

-Follow the convensional commit message format when writing a pull request.
+Follow the conventional commit message format when writing a pull request.
 See https://www.conventionalcommits.org/en/v1.0.0/#summary

 ```text